honzajavorek/pub/README.md

 ## Installation

-It's Heroku worker app.
+It's Heroku scheduler app.
 I assume you are familiar with Heroku and GitHub.
 Fork & clone this repository.
 Then create `.env` file similar to this:

     GITHUB_USERNAME=honzajavorek
     GITHUB_PASSWORD=...